Updated November 20, 2018

 - Big data and analytics services: Services designed to help process large amounts of data, such as Amazon Kinesis and Google Cloud Dataflow.

 - Management services: Services designed to help you track the performance of an application.
 Examples include Amazon CloudWatch and Google Stackdriver Monitoring.

 - Machine learning services: Services designed to help you incorporate perceptual AI such as image or speech recognition, or to train and deploy your own machine learning models.
-Examples include Amazon SageMaker and Google Cloud Machine Learning Engine.
+Examples include Amazon SageMaker and Google AI Platform.

 The following table provides a side-by-side comparison of the various services available on AWS and GCP.